durruaravind/durruaravind/README.md

 ◾ I am **Durru Aravind**, a graduate from IIEST, Shibpur in *Electrical Engineering*. <br>

-◾ I am interested in electronics, automation, problem-solving, and web development. <br>
+◾ I am technically interested in controls, electronics, automation, problem-solving, and development. <be>

+◾ With a general command of the basics, my niche comprises creating solutions for simplifying complex tasks and developing web interfaces for implementation. <br>

+◾ I am aspiring to delve into the world of Automation and AI to build better solutions and their supporting applications. <be>

 <br>